 Leave stitch length at normal setting

-It's an optional extra step to cover machine bed with a Supreme Slider, which can make your quilt much easier to move smoothly in all directions.
+It is also an optional extra step to cover machine bed with a Free Motion Glider which can make your quilt much easier to move smoothly in all directions.

 Whenever I mention changing the stitch length, I almost immediately receive the question "What about stitch width?"